Fall 2022

 During the semester, students will spend about 36 hours in lectures (3 hours per week), 60 hours on the topic presentation, and 90 hours on the project, for a total expected course workload of 186 hours.

 Absences from class are excused and extensions are justified only for illness and personal or family emergencies.
-Each student is allowed unexcused absences from the first class and two additional classes, unless the student is presenting that day.
-Please contact the instructors by email to request accommodations ahead of the missed class or due date.
+Each student is allowed unexcused absences from one class unless the student is presenting that day.
+Please contact the instructor by email to request accommodations ahead of the missed class or due date.

 Final numerical grades are determined by the instructor using the weights below: